Asymptotic state transformations of continuous variable resources: The long march towards Theorems and

 \begin{proof} As we have already seen, the expression~\eqref{rough_variational_NCM} is obtained by plugging~\eqref{Berta variational 4} into the definition~\eqref{NC_and_NCM} of measured relative entropy of nonclassicality.
 To see that also~\eqref{rough_variational_NCM_alt} holds, just notice that

 where the last step is once again~\eqref{Berta variational 4}.
 We now prove claims~(i) and~(ii) for~\eqref{rough_variational_NCM}.

 We start by observing that restricting the set of operators $L$ over which we optimize can only decrease the final value of the program.
 Thus, it suffices to establish the opposite inequality.
 We start from claim~(i).
 Let $\rho$ be a finite-entropy $m$-mode state with spectral decomposition $\rho=\sum_{k=0}^\infty p_k \ketbra{e_k}$.
 We can assume without loss of generality that $\overline{\Span}\{e_k\}_{k\in \N}=\HH_m$, i.e., that $\{e_k\}_{k\in \N}$ forms a basis of the entire Hilbert space.
 Pick a bounded but not necessarily trace class operator $L$ that can enter the expression~\eqref{rough_variational_NCM}.
-Without loss of generality, we can assume that \bb -\infty < \Tr[\rho \log_2 L] = \sum_{k=0}^\infty p_k \braket{e_k|\log_2 L|e_k} < +\infty\, . \ee
+Without loss of generality, we can assume that \bb -\infty < \Tr[\rho \log_2 L] = \sum_{k=0}^\infty p_k \braket{e_k|\log_2 L|e_k} < +\infty\, . \ee \tcb{In fact, if this is not the case the objective function evaluates to $-\infty$.}

 For a certain $n\in \N$, construct the completely positive unital map $\Pi_n:\B{m}\to \B{m}$ given by $\Pi(X)\coloneqq P_nXP_n+Q_nXQ_n$, where $P_n\coloneqq \sum_{k=0}^{n-1}\ketbra{e_k}$ is the projector onto the the linear span $\Span\{\ket{e_k}\}_{k=0,\ldots, n-1}$ of the first $n$ eigenvectors of $\rho$, and $Q_n\coloneqq \id-P_n = \sum_{k=n}^\infty \ketbra{e_k}$.
 Set $\rho = \rho_n + \delta_n$, with $\rho_n\coloneqq P_n \rho P_n$ and $\delta_n \coloneqq Q_n \rho Q_n$, and define the trace class operator $L_n\coloneqq P_n L P_n + \delta_n$.
-Then, we have that \bb
+Then, we have that